amitpuri/amitpuri/README.md

 Here are some ideas to get you started:
 -->

-I'm a tech enthusiast who is passionate about encouraging others to write clean and better code.
+I'm a tech enthusiast who is passionate about encouraging others to write clean and better code, though AI assisted to make difference.

 I am a seasoned technologist with over two decades of experience in driving digital transformation across multiple domains.